OfficeDev/Microsoft-Teams-Samples/samples/tab-device-permissions/nodejs/README.md

     ```bash
     npm install
     ```

+    If you face any dependency error while installing node modules, try using below command

+    ```bash
+    npm install --legacy-peer-deps
+    ```

  4) Run the application in your local terminal (or Visual Studio Code terminal) using following command

      ```bash